num30/config/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/num30/config)](https://goreportcard.com/report/github.com/num30/config)
 [![Go Reference](https://pkg.go.dev/badge/github.com/num30/config.svg)](https://pkg.go.dev/github.com/num30/config)

+## Features
+- declarative way of defining configuration
+- reading configuration from file, environment variables or command line arguments in one lines of code
+- validation

+## Example
 `config` is a package that supports reading configuration into a struct from files, environment variable and command line arguments.
 All you need is to declare a config structure and call `Read` method.